theopensource-company/awaited-surrealdb/README.md

+# ⚠️ NOT MAINTAINED ⚠️

+The problem this library solved is now available within the `surrealdb.js` package itself, with the `prepare` function you can pass to it's `.connect()` method.
+Please use that library instead!

 # awaited-surrealdb

 This library makes sure to connect & authenticate to your surrealdb database before you execute any query.
 You can then go on to, for example, make some calls to the database via tanstack query or similar.